KaminskyIlya/optimized-scrypt/README.md

 on a specialized FPGA chip.

 ##What optimizations have been performed?:
 1. Slightly rewritten SHA2
 2. Rearranging commands inside the salsa20_8 loop to use the superscalarity of the Cpu In Java, it had an effect of 12%.
 In Js, it's possible too.
 We need more measurements.
-	3. The PBKDF2 function has been optimized.
-	   The loop is not merging arrays, but overwriting them into a buffer.
+3. The PBKDF2 function has been optimized.The loop is not merging arrays, but overwriting them into a buffer.
 Constant calculations have also been removed from the loop.
 There are measurements in a similar Java code - it gave an acceleration there.
 In addition, PBKDF2 code can be executed in 32 independent streams.
 I did it in Java in 4 threads.
 I got an acceleration of 4 times in this section.
-	4. Optimized the blockmix_salsa 8 function, avoiding
-	   unnecessary copying of 512 bytes and unnecessary memory allocation in the loop.
+4. Optimized the blockmix_salsa 8 function, avoiding unnecessary copying of 512 bytes and unnecessary memory allocation in the loop.
 Considering that the function will be called N times, this is a good optimization.

   **these changes increased the overall performance of the function by an average of 25%**